 That experience launched me to The SkyBoat, a non-profit sports news organization, covering collegiate sports as well as the NFL.
 I started as a writer and am now the sports editor.
 I’ve traversed the country more than once racking up one thrilling moment after another behind the scenes at major games, bowls and press events.

 I went to law school on the advice of my parents because of my interest in the constitution and our nation’s history.
 My great, great grandfather was a lawyer and my mom said he never used his law degree.
 He just hung it in his fish house.
-She always said getting the law degree is about the journey, not the destination; whether I practiced law or not, it’s the experience that mattered.
+My family has said getting a law degree is about the journey, not the destination; whether I practiced law or not, it’s the experience that mattered.
 And considering my lifelong love of history and the fact that I already finished my undergrad at 17, it seemed like the next best thing to do.

 I haven’t decided if I will go back to law school or not.
 But what I’ve learned so far is that embracing the game of life, and all its twists and turns along the way, is the best path to take, regardless.
 Every day I learn something new that stretches me a little bit more.
 And this is where I share it.

 Hope you enjoy a peek into my journey.